-If, at any stage, you have questions or problems, please contact the recruitment team on 0845 602 6099 or email ea recruitment@sscl.gse.gov.uk
+Once you've filled out and completed everything, you'll be prompted to submit your application.
+Simply click the button and you're done.
+If, at any stage, you have questions or problems, please contact the recruitment team on 0845 602 6099 or email ea\recruitment@sscl.gse.gov.uk

-Setting up 'job alerts'
+Sign up for job alerts